m3rashid/awesome-backend/README.md

 4. CLI to generate modules, models, controllers, etc
 5. Bundling the whole project as a low code tool for non-technical users
 6. More granular and configurable permissions management
+7. Configurable and runtime user-defined workflows based on server actions and event driven architecture